How Much Does A Gastric Balloon Cost?

 Once in the correct position, the balloon will be expanded by being filled with a saline (sterile salt water) solution.
 Your surgeon will insert a small catheter and attach it to the balloon in order to insert the saline.
 Once the balloon is in place and fully inflated, it has a self-sealing valve to close, and so your surgeon will simply remove the catheter to complete the procedure.

 In the time leading up to your gastric balloon procedure, your doctor will recommend a healthy eating and exercise plan, in order to ensure you are in the best health possible.
 You will also be advised on fasting before the actual procedure.

 You should ensure that your surgeon has explained the full procedure to you prior to your operation.
 The General Medical Council (GMC) have provided a list of factors you should consider before undergoing weight loss surgery.

 Recovery From Gastric Balloon Surgery

 After a week, you will once again meet with your dietitian to discuss any concerns you may have and to assess your diet.
 Following this appointment, you can start to ingest a solid diet.
-This should consist of a 1000-1200kcal intake per day, whilst always considering a low fat option.
+This should consist of a 1000-1200kcal intake per day, whilst always consider a low-fat option.
 Food should be eaten before a sip of drink and this diet should be strictly followed for 6 months before the gastric balloon is removed.

 Weight loss can take time so you should set yourself realistic goals – nothing is going to happen overnight.